anshi06/DevTinder/README.md

 - Call the connectDB function and connect to database before starting application on port.
 - Create a User schema.
 - Create /signup api to add user data in mongodb.
+- Difference between JSON and JS Objects
+- Add the express.json() middleware.
+- Make your signup api dynamic api from the end user.